-John Webb: Architects are looking at many ways to achieve sustainability objectives and providing higher quality environments.
+John Webb: Architects are looking at many ways to achieve sustainability objectives and provide higher quality environments.
 This leads to things such as double skin façades, mixed-mode air conditioning, and turning up the ceilings at the edges to get additional daylight penetration.
 These can cause complications in the structure.
 As we become more sophisticated, the structure is taking less of a prime role in the design, with compromise often necessary to meet other objectives.
-For structures, there is more sophisticated labour saving and other time saving equipment.
+For structures, there is more sophisticated labour saving and other time-saving equipment.

 Tony Lavorato: As buildings become taller and more complex with inclusions such as communal sky gardens and multi-function atrium spaces, there is also a drive for sustainable design .The trends in tall building design is now towards the integration of an optimal building form with the structure to produce an efficient design.

 Ben Coxon: When it comes to reviewing cost and time implications of constructing tall buildings, what are some of the key factors that must be taken into account?

 Angus Leitch: There are a number of key factors that need to be taken in to account.
 Included in these are items like labour cost as a proportion of overall element cost, local labour laws and local environmental conditions.
 As an example, in Perth - Western Australia, the cranes go out of service when the summer sea breeze starts to blow in the afternoon.
 You need to think about the impact of this local environmental condition on your design and modify your design; so that the impact is minimised.
 This was a key factor in our design with Brookfield Multiplex of the recently completed 300-metre-high City Square in Perth, Australia.